EcellMlnc/EcellMlnc-Offical-Website/src/pages/about/index.md

 ![Ecell mlnc team photo](/img/team_photo.jpg "Team Photo")

-The Entrepreneurship Cell, Motilal Nehru College is a non-profit students' organization that was initiated in November, 2017 under the umbrella of PM Yuva Scheme.
+The Entrepreneurship Cell, Motilal Nehru College is a non-profit students' organisation that was initiated in November, 2017 under the umbrella of PM Yuva Scheme.
 PM Yuva scheme is a centrally sponsored Scheme on entrepreneurship education and training being implemented by the Ministry of Skill Development and Entrepreneurship, Government of